nicklockwood/iCarousel/README.md

 Return YES if you want the carousel to wrap around when it reaches the end, and no if you want it to stop.
 If you do not implement this method, wrapping will be enabled or disabled depending on the carousel type.
 Generally, circular carousel types will wrap by default and linear ones won't.

+	- (CGFloat)carousel:(iCarousel *)carousel itemAlphaForOffset:(CGFloat)offset;

+This method lets you control the opacity of views based on their position.
+This is useful for carousel types where certain views might otherwise obscure the centred view, such as the TimeMachine carousel type.
+This method is only called if the carousel type is iCarouselTypeCustom.

-	- (CATransform3D)carousel:(iCarousel *)carousel transformForItemView:(UIView *)view withOffset:(CGFloat)offset;
+	- (CATransform3D)carousel:(iCarousel *)carousel itemTransformForOffset:(CGFloat)offset baseTransform:(CATransform3D)transform;

 This method can be used to provide a custom transform for each carousel view.
 The offset argument is the distance of the view from the middle of the carousel.
-The  currently centered item view would have an offset of 0, the one to the right would have an offset value of 1.0, the one to the left an offset value of -1.0, and so on.
+The currently centred item view would have an offset of 0.0, the one to the right would have an offset value of 1.0, the one to the left an offset value of -1.0, and so on.
 To implement the linear carousel style, you would therefore simply multiply the offset value by the item width and use it as the x value of the transform.
-If you need to manipulate the view in other ways as it scrolls, such as settings its alpha opacity, you can manipulate the view property directly.
-Manipulating the view frame, center or bounds is not recommended as the effect may be unpredictable and subject to undocumented change in future releases.
+This method is only called if the carousel type is iCarouselTypeCustom.

+	- (CGFloat)carousel:(iCarousel *)carousel valueForTransformOption:(iCarouselTranformOption)option withDefault:(CGFloat)value;

+This method is used to customise the parameters of the standard carousel types.
+By implementing this method, you can tweak options such as the number of items displayed in a circular carousel, or the amount of tilt in a coverflow carousel.
+For any option you are not interested in tweaking, just return the default value.
+The meaning of these options is listed below.
+Check the *Options Demo* for an example of using this method.

 	- (void)carousel:(iCarousel *)carousel didSelectItemAtIndex:(NSInteger)index;